Hollyhock Flower Meaning, Spiritual Symbolism, Color Meaning & More

 The hollyhock flower symbolizes the circle of life, latent ambition and they represent fertility and abundance in life.

-Traditionally, people planted the hollyhock flower near the front of homes to encourage positivity, prosperity, and good tidings to the household.
 They are a symbol of good luck and are across many British and American gardens, as well as growing throughout the rest of the world.

-In the Egyptian household, the hollyhock represented good luck.
 They often laid them in wreaths within tombs as symbols of goodwill and safety for those traveling to the afterlife.

 Etymological Meaning Of The Hollyhock Flower